- 1. Reduce Excessive Carbohydrate Intake, Especially Refined Carbs and Sugars.

 One of the most well-tolerated foods high in vitamin K2 is grass-fed ghee.
 Pure Indian Foods is my favorite brand of ghee, but you can also eat butter, cheese, and full-fat yogurt or kefir from grass-fed cows to get adequate K2.
 (Fermented dairy may actually have independent effects on hypertension as well.
 All the more reason to drink full-fat kefir!)

 If you’re completely dairy intolerant or allergic, you can supplement with vitamin K2.
 My favorite supplement is one that contains the three fat soluble nutrients, A, D, and K2, in balanced form, which is the way these vitamins must be taken to support optimal health.
-If isolated nutrients aren’t your style, you can also take the fermented cod liver oil and butter oil blend by Green Pasture, which provides these three nutrients in a food-based form (though this is not appropriate for those who are allergic to dairy).
+If isolated nutrients aren’t your style, you can also take the Extra Virgin Cod Liver Oil from Rosita.

 Fatty fish is high in essential omega-3 fats, and these fats have been shown to reduce the risk of hypertension and cardiovascular events in multiple studies.
 (31, 32, 33, 34) A meta-analysis demonstrated that fish oil supplementation may significantly reduce both systolic and diastolic blood pressure.
 (35) However, taking fish oil supplements to get your omega-3 fats is not an ideal strategy, since some studies suggest that high doses of fish oil may increase cardiovascular and total mortality, especially when used for more than four years.
 (36, 37)